 Short Sea Shipping and Cabotage Policy

-In an effort to consolidate the lessons learned to date about short sea shipping, where and under what conditions it works, Jim Frost and Mary R. Brooks have consolidated lessons learned from a large number of studies into a book chapter about short sea shipping published in the The Routledge Handbook of Transport Economics as Chapter 20: “Short Sea Shipping and Ferries”.
+In an effort to understand short sea shipping, where and under what conditions it works, Jim Frost and Mary R. Brooks have consolidated lessons learned from a large number of studies into a book chapter about short sea shipping published in the The Routledge Handbook of Transport Economics as Chapter 20: “Short Sea Shipping and Ferries”.
 A link to the publisher is available on the publications page.
+More recently, this work has been extended to urban ferries and our research has been accepted for publication: James D. Frost and Mary R. Brooks Seeking Economic and Social Success with Sustainable Urban Ferry Services, in Handbook of Public Transport, Eds: Corinne Mulley, Stephen Ison and John Nelson, Routledge.

 Research with UN ECLAC colleagues has looked at the development of short sea shipping in South America, and specifically Chile.
 The first project looked at the role of regulation in inhibiting short sea development and was published in Ocean Yearbook volume 28 in 2014.
 The second study of two corridors and their promise for development of short sea services was completed in the fall of 2016 and has been published in Transportation Research Record.
 It was presented January 11 at the Transportation Research Board in session 816.
 It recommends an agenda for future stated preference research as was done in Australia (see below).
 Please visit the Seminars and Webinars page for a link to the presentation and the publications page for a link to the article.